Paragon has been long concerned that governments and industry are not doing enough to address the clear signs of anthropogenic climate change.

 The latter dimming/cooling idea has been around since the early 1980’s when dimming by polluted haze was first discovered by Israeli agricultural researchers.
 Since then it has been postulated by many climate scientists that the “dimming” caused by air pollution, is the result of a blocking & reflection of incoming sunlight, thereby artificially cooling those polluted regions, and masking the full affects of GHG temperature rises in those regions.

-However if this were truly the case (per this still-accepted rationale) the most pristine unpolluted regions of the world should be feeling greater temperature rises over time as COhas climbed, and the most polluted parts should be warming at somewhat slower rate.
+However if this were truly the case (per this still-accepted rationale) the most pristine unpolluted regions of the world should be feeling greater temperature rises over time as CO2 has climbed, and the most polluted parts should be warming at somewhat slower rate.
 But the new global maps of actual historical temperature data prove that the opposite is actually happening.

 As Paragon’s research points out, the analyses of global and regional temperature data and many other historical weather records show that the most polluted regions are warming very rapidly, and that soots, the unburnt carbon compounds from the incomplete combustion of carbon fuels, are the primary culprit.